mingchen1107/Tweeter/README.md

 # Tweeter

-TrickTweet is a Character Language Model which takes in a user's Twitter Handle (gathers tweets using the [tweepy](https://www.tweepy.org/) API) and generates tweets that sound like them.
+Tweeter is a Character Language Model which takes in a user's Twitter Handle (gathers tweets using the [tweepy](https://www.tweepy.org/) API) and generates tweets that sound like them.

 I chose to use a Character Model over a Language Model for a few reasons:
 - Character Models take up considerablly less space.
 For any decent word model to work, it would need to have a large vocabulary and would have to have a size in the order of thousands.
 For Character Models, there are < 100 characters that are feasibilly considered.
 This makes our vocabulary much smaller and lets us consider more samples